rteguo/i2food/README.md

 - Display the products with rating relating their nutrient composition
 - Add product in the cart
 - Remove product in the cart
-- Consult the details of product which include nutritional information
+- Display the details of product which include nutritional information
 - Print the information about the nutrient composition of product
+- Display recently sold products
 - Submit the order
 - Send the message with contact form

-**Back End features:**
+**Back End features (for administrator profile):**
 - Consult the List of orders
 - Cosult the details of each order
 - Consult the list of products